Rewiring how we work: building a new employee experience for a digital-first world

 - Productivity (+10.7)

-These data show that most knowledge workers are happier working remotely than they were in the office.
+This data shows that most knowledge workers are happier working remotely than they were in the office.
 They don’t want to go back to the old way of working.
 Only 11.6% say they want to return to full-time office work, while 72.2% want a hybrid remote-office model.

-The data also carry a warning.
+The data also carries a warning.
 The one element where most knowledge workers are less satisfied is their sense of belonging (–5.0).
-Organisations should invest in fostering connection between employees, as these bonds are vital to the long-term health of teams.
+Organizations should invest in fostering connection between employees, as these bonds are vital to the long-term health of teams.

 Dispelling remote work myths

-While the aggregate-level index data provide useful directional information, the true benefit comes from deep dives that explore the experience of different groups of workers, the practices they adopt and the benefits that their companies provide.
-These deep dives offer a view into the complex challenges that organisations face in adapting to a working model in which remote work plays a prominent role.
+While the aggregate-level Index data provides useful directional information, the true benefit comes from deep dives that explore the experience of different groups of workers, the practices they adopt, and the benefits their companies provide.
+These deep dives offer a view into the complex challenges organizations face in adapting to a working model in which remote work plays a prominent role.

 In many cases, the necessary changes appear counterintuitive.
 This is because the move to remote work en masse is fundamentally rewriting the rules of work.
-The attempt to ‘lift and shift’ office norms into the virtual world is proving to be woefully inadequate.
-The index shows that successfully reinventing an organisation to meet the challenges of remote working requires more than incremental adaptations.
+The attempt to “lift and shift” office norms into the virtual world is proving to be woefully inadequate.
+The Index shows that successfully reinventing an organization to meet the challenges of remote working requires more than incremental adaptations.
 It demands wholesale change and a radically new mindset.

 Myth No. 1: Workers crave the 9-to-5 routine of working in the office

-Workers who have the option of working a flexible schedule score higher across every element of the index than those made to continue working 9-to-5.
+Workers who have the option of working a flexible schedule score higher across every element of the Index than those made to continue working 9-to-5.
 The positive impact on elements such as work-life balance (+23.0) is not surprising.
-More interesting is the fact that those with flexible schedules score nearly twice as high on productivity compared to those working 9-to-5 (+13.1 compared with +7.1) and significantly better when it comes to sense of belonging (-0.2 compared to -5.8).
+More interesting is the fact that those with flexible schedules score nearly twice as high on productivity compared with those working 9-to-5 (+13.1 compared with +7.1) and significantly better when it comes to sense of belonging (–0.2 compared with –5.8).

 Myth No. 2: Keeping employees aligned depends on regular meetings